WE HAVE AN AMAZING HISTORY

 Pamela and Putty Henck operated and expanded the park to include more rides, horseback riding, and nature trails which they called “Fantasy Forest at Santa’s Village.”
-They made the business successful until eventually they had to close in 1998.
+They briefly made the business successful, but eventually had to close in 1998.
 The Henck family then decided to auction the rides and fixtures.
 Many of these items can be seen around our local communities.

 After the closing of Fantasy Forest at Santa’s Village, a new owner attempted to reopen the village.
 He brought in a local contractor, John Radleigh and began restoration of many of the structures.
 We are grateful to the Plott family and the efforts of John Radleigh.
 Because of their efforts in restoring the roofs and windows of most of the buildings, they prevented further degradation of the historic structures and most likely saved the buildings from the fire that would ensue a few years later.

 The “Old Fire” of 2003 was one of the worst wildfires in state history and ravaged much of the property and its neighbors.
 If not for the extraordinary staging efforts of local fire agencies, the Village would have been destroyed.
 The fire was exacerbated by a previous bark beetle infestation that weakened the already drought stricken trees.
 The Santa’s Village property was chosen to store and process millions of infested logs.
 This was not the most environmentally friendly use of the property as it was leased to a logging operation, and its abuse of the land is still evident today in many areas.